aboushawareb-mariem/multisource-rag/README.md

 - Example question for pdf source: "what is mojo 2?"
 - Configurations such as paths, api keys, model names, thresholds can be tweaked through environment variables.
     - Example for the .env file is found in .env.example

+## Example Input, Output
+- Video:
+    - Input: `python3 main.py --question "How to find a list of existing customers?"`
+    - Output:
+            === QUESTION ===
+            How to find a list of existing customers?

+            === SOURCE ===
+            Type: Video
+            Video ID: VIDEO_003
+            Timestamps: 7.8 – 12.2
+            Start token_id: 36 End token_id: 55

+            === RAW ANSWER ===
+            can see a list of all existing customers.
+If you want to add a new customer, click the Add Customer

+            === REFINED ANSWER ===
+            You can see a list of all existing customers.
+If you want to add a new customer, click the Add Customer.
+- PDF:
+    - Input: `python3 main.py --question "what is mojo 2?"`
+    - Output:
+            === QUESTION ===
+            what is mojo 2?

+            === SOURCE ===
+            Type: PDF
+            PDF: user_manual_1.pdf
+            Page: 5
+            Paragraph: 1
+            raw text: The Mojo 2 manual is divided into two key sections: basic operation and advanced operation.
+Basic operation (6.0) covers everything needed to get started and enjoy using Mojo 2.
+More advanced menu options are explained in 7.0.
+            summary: The provided text describes the organization of the **Mojo 2 manual**, rather than defining what Mojo 2 is.
+It states the manual is divided into two main sections: basic operation (6.0), which covers getting started, and advanced operation (7.0), which explains more complex menu options.
+- API: Same output through Swagger UI in the response.
+In the terminal there is also a log of which answer is not None, either video, pdf or both.
+Example:
+            INFO: Video answer: False
+            INFO: PDF answer: True

 ## Dependencies
 - sentence-transformers
 - faiss-cpu